ab4d/Ab4d.SharpEngine.Samples/README.md

 ### How to share the code with for desktop, mobile and browser platforms

-This section describes how to **share source code** that can be used **for the browser** (requires Ab4d.SharpEngine.WebGL) and **for the desktop and mobile devices** (requires Ab4d.SharpEngine.Vulkan).
+This section describes how to **share source code** that can be used **for the browser** (requires Ab4d.SharpEngine.WebGL) and **for the desktop and mobile devices** (requires Ab4d.SharpEngine).

-Because both Ab4d.SharpEngine.Vulkan and Ab4d.SharpEngine.WebGL define the same namespaces and class names, it is not possible to add references to both libraries.
+Because both Ab4d.SharpEngine and Ab4d.SharpEngine.WebGL define the same namespaces and class names, it is not possible to add references to both libraries.

-Maybe in the future (not in the near future) there will be a common library (Ab4d.SharpEngine.Core or something similar) and a NuGet package that will load different assemblies based on the current platform.
+Maybe in the future (not in the near future) the Ab4d.SharpEngine may define only the common shared classes and the rendering code will be moved to the specialized .Vulkan and .WebGL libraries.

 However, to use shared code now, I recommend using **two projects with linked files**.

 In this case, you create two class library projects.
-One that references Ab4d.SharpEngine.Vulkan and the other that references Ab4d.SharpEngine.WebGL.
+One that references Ab4d.SharpEngine and the other that references Ab4d.SharpEngine.WebGL.
 You define the classes and files in the first project and use linked files in the second (to add the same files as defined in the first project).
 You can add linked files by using an IDE or by editing the csproj file.
 The latter is useful when you want to add multiple files.

 For example, the following code from csproj file add links to all cs files in `..\SharedGraphicsLib\Shared` folder and a single `..\SharedGraphicsLib\Custom\CusomFile.cs` file.
 ```